yanhan/ngtut/README.md

-# Angular.js tutorial
+# AngularJS tutorial

-This repository contains the accompanying code for an introductory tutorial to Angular.js that I've written at
+This repository contains the accompanying code for an introductory tutorial to AngularJS that I've written at

 [http://blog.pangyanhan.com/2013/08/27/ngtut][(http://blog.pangyanhan.com/2013/08/27/ngtut)]